 Building A House, 7 things to consider first

 Building a house is a large undertaking.
 As an architect, when people contact me for the first time they always ask “what do we do first?”
 This article will be 7 first steps or considerations when you are planning to design and build a house.
-I am not bothering listing hiring an architect as I assume that is obvious, since you are now on an architect’s blog.
+I am not bothering listing hiring an architect or contractor as I assume that is obvious, since you are now on an architect’s blog.
+So lets take a look at some things to consider when building a house, or when designing a house.

 - Site Planning